 Since September, our consultants have been reviewing and summarising the findings of this feedback along with the comments received from Councilors and internal stakeholders.
 A summary document is provided below.
 This summary has been used to guide the draft strategy.

 Consultation feedback Summaries - current use

 How often the community visit Lake Caroline Reserve

-The percentage of the community who observe seasonal and/or religious ceremonies at Lake Caroline
+who observe seasonal and/or religious ceremonies at Lake